-My name is Luana Da Silva, and I am a Licensed Clinical Social Worker passionate about supporting people in their trauma healing journey.
+My name is Luana Da Silva, and I am a Licensed Clinical Social Worker and a Somatic Experiencing Practitioner passionate about supporting people in their trauma healing journey.
 I have specialized training and experience working with children, adolescents and adults impacted by trauma and bereavement.
 I am committed to working with clients of diverse backgrounds, and have experience serving the Latinx community, and LGBTQ youth of color.

-I am trained in the Trauma Systems Therapy approach, and am currently completing my advanced year in the Somatic Experiencing training.
+I am trained in the Trauma Systems Therapy approach, and in Peter Levine’s Somatic Experiencing body based trauma healing model.
 This is what I am most excited about sharing with the clients who choose to work with me.
 I have seen some of the profound shifts that can happen in a person’s life when they become attuned to their internal state and can begin to connect with their own hardwired physiological abilities to restore a sense of felt “goodness” within themselves, even amidst challenging situations.
 And while it is impossible to go back and change the past and its painful experiences, or to change present circumstances that may be out of our control, it is possible to be able to connect with and increase internal resilience to exist in the now as a whole person: integrating past, present, and future.

 My theoretical perspective is Relational-Cultural therapy within a context of social justice (oppression, privilege, equity and resilience), believing that at the center of healing is nurturing a professional relationship that acknowledges, validates and affirms the diverse experiences and identities of the folks I work with, allowing both them and me to be their authentic selves in session.